bUnit-dev/bUnit/docs/site/index.md

 **bUnit** is a testing library for Blazor Components.
 Its goal is to make it easy to write _comprehensive, stable_ unit tests.
 With bUnit, you can:

 - Setup and define components under tests using C# or Razor syntax
-- Verify outcome using semantic HTML comparer
+- Verify outcomes using semantic HTML comparer
-- Interact with and inspect components as well as triggering event handlers
+- Interact with and inspect components as well as trigger event handlers
-- Pass parameters, cascading values and inject services into components under test
+- Pass parameters, cascading values and inject services into components under test [__AP: __]
 - Mock `IJSRuntime` and Blazor authentication and authorization
 - Perform snapshot testing